 If you are travelling on business, or if you prefer a lighter or flexibile option, we provide an in-room Express Breakfast (£6 for one and £12 for two).

-Breakfast illustration
+Breakfast illustration 'sweet' Breakfast illustration 'savoury'

-Express Breakfast Sweet: A simple coffeehouse style breakfast, for example fresh croissants or pains au chocolat or similar items.
+Express Breakfast: A simple coffeehouse style breakfast, for example fresh croissants or pains au chocolat or eggs rolls or sausage sandwich.
+Sweet, savoury as well veggetarien and continental alternatives are offered.

 Historical